 The nail grows directly from the epidermis (epidermis) and is made up of many layers of hard, horny substances called keratin.
 Keratin is also a basic component of hair and the outermost layer of skin.
 Nails do not have living cells and grow from a special group of cells called the matrix (matrix) that has many blood vessels, located under the nail (lunular).
 The halo is semicircular, white, visible on the thumb.
-When the intercellular layer is damaged, the nail cannot grow.
-Unlike bones, calcium has no effect on nail growth.
+When the intercellular layer is damaged, the nail cannot grow

 By the fourth month of pregnancy, the fetus begins to have nails on the tips of their toes and toes.
 Nails grow continuously throughout life, unlike hair, growing for a few years, suspending for a while and then growing again

 - Nails grow towards the tip of the fingers and toes, rather than growing vertically like hair, due to a layer of skin surrounding the foot of the nail, causing limited growth forward

 - Every day, the nail is about 0.1mm long, which is from 3 to 5 mm per month.

 .
 Nails grow 2 to 3 times faster than toenails.
 It takes at least 6 months to complete and completely replace a foundation.

 Image of toenail fungus

 - Nails grow slowly in the elderly, grow faster in pregnant women, men and young people.